-Stocks plunge as oil crashes to lowest level since 1998
+Stocks slide as oil crashes below zero

 |NASDAQ COMPOSITE INDEX

-Ongoing concerns over swelling oil inventories pushed West Texas Intermediate crude for May delivery down by as much as 41 percent to $10.85 per barrel.
+Ongoing concerns over swelling oil inventories pushed West Texas Intermediate crude for May delivery down by as much as 316 percent to a record low -$39.55 per barrel.
+At a price below zero, buyers would be paid to take delivery as there are costs associated with transportation and storage.

 The plunge in crude prices pressured oil majors Exxon Mobil and Chevron, which were the biggest decliners among Dow components.